-If the namelist variable ln_traldf_grif is set true (and key_ldfslp is set), NEMO updates both active and passive tracers using the Griffies triad representation of iso-neutral diffusion and the eddy-induced advective skew (GM) fluxes.
-Otherwise (by default) the filtered version of Cox's original scheme is employed (§9.2).
-In the present implementation of the Griffies scheme, the advective skew fluxes are implemented even if key_traldf_eiv is not set.
+Two scheme are available to perform the iso-neutral diffusion.
+If the namelist logical ln\traldf\triad is set true, NEMO updates both active and passive tracers using the Griffies triad representation of iso-neutral diffusion and the eddy-induced advective skew (GM) fluxes.
+If the namelist logical ln\traldf\iso is set true, the filtered version of Cox's original scheme (the Standard scheme) is employed (§9.1).
+In the present implementation of the Griffies scheme, the advective skew fluxes are implemented even if ln\traldf\eiv is false.